gilcrest/httplog/README.md

 ### Configurable Logging

-Configurable http request/response logging is achieved in one of two ways:

-1. Pass an `Opts` struct when using one of the given middleware functions.
-- `httplog.NewOpts` will return an Opts struct with all logging turned off.
-You can then choose whichever logging style and option you like.

-1. through import/marshaling of a JSON file into the struct type `HTTPLogOpts`.
-The boolean fields found within this type drive the rules for what logging features are turned on.
+The boolean fields found within the Opts struct type drive the rules for what logging features are turned on.
 You can have one to three log styles turned on using this file (or none, if you so choose).
-I will eventually make this dynamic using some type of cacheing mechanism for the various choices.

-#### Unique Request ID

-Each request is given a 20 character Unique Request ID generated by [xid](https://github.com/rs/xid).
-This unique ID is added to the Request Response Header as well as populated throughout each log type for easy tracking.
+1. Pass an `Opts` struct when using one of the given middleware functions. `httplog.NewOpts` will return an Opts struct with all logging turned off.
+You can then set whichever logging style and option you like.
+1. If you do not pass an Opts struct to one of the provided middlewares, there is code in each that will import/marshal the `httpLogOpt.json` file found in the root of the httplog library into the `Opts` struct type.
+You can change log configuration by altering the boolean values present in this file.

 #### Log Style 1: Structured via JSON